 Making Your Own Floral Infusions

-To give your homemade face moisturizer that little extra, you can substitute all of the distilled water in the recipe with floral waters (also known as distillates, hydrolats, and hydrosols).
+To give your DIY face moisturizer that little extra, you can substitute all of the distilled water in the recipe with floral waters (also known as distillates, hydrolats, and hydrosols).

 The recipe already calls for some rose hydrosol.
 Still, you can, if you wish, substitute all the distilled water for this ingredient.